aarora-delphi/CameraBasedSensor-2021/README.md

 Glossary of contents

 	- requirements.txt: Contains all OS-packages and python packages needed to install

-	- script/ubuntu_configure.sh: Shell Script to install the packages needed on the Zotac box # TODO: NEED TO ADD
+	- script/ubuntu_configure.sh: Shell Script to install the packages needed on the Zotac box

 # CameraBasedSensor-2021